-I also use the Bonos’ line now with my husky cross, as she prefers to run by my side the majority of the time and with a longer line this can mean it drags on the floor and has even been known to trip me up!
+I also used the Bonos’ line with my husky cross, as she prefered to run by my side the majority of the time and with a longer line this can mean it drags on the floor and had been known to trip me up!

 The Non-stop Line has been developed over the last few years and now has elastic bungee the entire length of the line, making it one of the best bungees available and is particularly good for strong pullers.